Download a pdf version here...

 “Construction costs increased 30% again this year.
 A fact that is both astounding and unbelievable to developers.
 While recent tariffs have put pressure on raw materials costs, a shortage in construction labor is the chief driver of the rapid increase in construction prices”

 That is a great segway into the fundamental problem here, and that is inflation.
 For nearly a decade there was constant talk about a lack of inflation, however that has not been the case in housing since 2009.
 We were the primary stand out in fact.
 Since 2009 and typically in dramatic fashion, we have seen increases in purchase prices, rents, insurance, construction costs, and more.
 Perhaps most importantly are the number of fees being siphoned off from housing.
 Closing costs are higher, new taxes are in effect, and most importantly interest rates which have literally trended down for the past 30 years have changed direction, and fast.
-We discuss how interest rates impact smaller investors like us in this article… When you siphon off huge amounts of resources you can bet that costs are going to rise, not to mention the clear increase in a higher interest rate mortgage.
+When you siphon off huge amounts of resources you can bet that costs are going to rise, not to mention the clear increase in a higher interest rate mortgage.
 General economic inflation is just beginning to become a serious concern, and it’s unnerving to think how that may play out in light of what we’ve already experienced.
 Perhaps since rental investors have been dealing with inflation for 10 years we’ll see some relief in the future, but I wouldn’t bet on it.
-One thing that would change things is another great recession, but obviously, that’s no solution
+One thing that would change things is another great recession, but obviously, that’s no solution.

 There is no shortage of media attention on the rising costs of construction.
 A simple headline scan will quickly make it clear the following are all to blame